IshitaTakeshi/Tomasi-Kanade/README.md

 ## Demo

-Tomasi-Kanadde method can reconstruct a 3D object from 2D observations.
+Tomasi-Kanade method can reconstruct a 3D object from 2D observations.

 For example, from the 2D points like below...